isaacsimmons/resume/resume.md

  * Built RESTful API in Python and Flask used by mobile app to enable better data transparency for patients and provide actionable healtcare suggestions
  * Developed modules to scrape, parse, and aggregate medical information from multiple healthcare provider web portals using Selenium and a RabbitMQ/Celery task queue
 * *Trackerplex*, Project Manager and Lead Developer <time>2013--2014</time>
- * Built full-stack prototype inventory tracking website for a customer using the Play Framework and Bootstrap
+ * Built full-stack prototype inventory tracking website using the Play Framework and Bootstrap
+ * Developed effort estimates and worked with customer to prioritize tasks on a weekly basis
-* *DataNet* <time>2011--2015</time>
+* *DataNet*, Developer and System Administrator <time>2011--2015</time>
- * Worked on the National Science Foundation-funded DataNet Federation Consortium helping to build federated data management grids and tools to support long-term curation of engineering and computer aided drafting data
+ * Built federated data management grids for the National Science Foundation-funded DataNet Federation Consortium helping to support long-term curation of engineering and computer aided drafting data
+ * Built tools integrated with the iRODS microservice and indexing frameworks to identify, convert, and extract metadata from engineering and CAD file formats
+ * Managed configuration, upgrades and backups for several linux servers and migrated them to OpenStack virtual machines
 * *TITAN*, Lead Software Integrator <time>2009--2012</time>
  * Contributed to specification for command and control message formats and developed and maintained several shared libraries used by contractors for US Army CERDEC's TITAN program
  * Designed system to support fully decentralized collaboration on digital documents by military command staff; implemented back-end storage and synchronization framework to operate under bandwidth limited and disruption prone network conditions